maleex2/Medication-Reminder/README.md

 ![Demo](preview.PNG)
 ![Demo](progress.PNG)

-The application will be published to the stores soon.
+The application is not published to the stores.